Japanese

 Annual of Downward Infrared Radiation

-Time-series representations of annual and five-year-running means of downward infrared radiation at Tsukuba
+Time-series representations of annual means of downward infrared radiation at four stations in Japan (Sapporo (prior to Abashiri), Tsukuba, Ishigakijima and Minamitorishima)

 References